SHANBARO COMMUNITY ASSOCIATION

 SCA has accomplished the following:

-- Assisted over 65% of Somali Bantu refugee families in the Greater Boston area to navigate school, government, health care systems and more
+Assisted over 65% of Somali Bantu refugee families in the Greater Boston are to navigate school, government, health care systems and more.

-- Held weekly citizenship classes and prepared more than 20 community members to pass the citizenship test.
+Held weekly citizenship classes and prepared over 20 community members to pass the citizenship test.

-- Held workshops and trainings with the Boston Interpreters Collective to develop a pool of Somali Bantu volunteer community interpreters.
+Held workshops and trainings with Boston Interpreters Collective to develop a pool of Somali Bantu volunteer community interpreters.